cjpatoilo/htmlcompile/readme.md

 ## Why it's awesome

-No spend several hours setting configuration files.
-HTMLCompile will compile, optimize and compress anything to HTML.
+No spend several hours setting configuration files. **HTMLCompile** will compile, optimize and compress anything to HTML.
 Set folder name where the source code is located and we'll take care of the rest for you.
 Just it!

-*NOTE: For now only works with Jade/Pug and EJS files.*
+*NOTE: For now only works with Pug, Jade, EJS, Handlebars, Hogan and HTML.*

 ## Getting Started